natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/P-38L-1%20(China).md

 * 2 x 500 lb AN-M64A1 bombs (1,000 lb total)
 * 10 x HVAR rockets
 * 4 x 12.7 mm M2 Browning machine guns, wing-mounted (gunpods) (340 rpg = 1,360 total)
+The '''{{Specs|name}}''' currently does not have any custom loadouts.
+Loadouts are restricted to no suspended armament, rockets only, bombs only, or gunpods only.

+For optimal performance, one should use the no suspended armament loadout to keep the weight and extra drag to a minimum.
+Some players can choose the extra gunpod for enemy air or ground targets.
+However, the pods are mounted near the wingtips, and it can be hard to get guns on target.
+A convergence will be needed if one equips the gunpods.

+The 2x 500 lb bomb loadout is quite effective against lightly to medium armored targets but can be a struggle against very armored targets.
+The 162.81 kg (357 lb) TNT equivalent will be sufficient to destroy tanks and other targets within a 9-meter (29 feet) radius.
+These bombs are also mounted very close to the centerline of the aircraft which makes aiming very simple.
+In addition, the bombs drop one at a time which allows for more than 1 target to be engaged.

+The 10x HVAR loadout is decently effective against ground targets.
+With 39 millimeters of penetration at any distance and 4.52 kg (~10 lb) TNT equivalent, players can be assured of destroying or critically damaging lightly armored targets with direct or nearby hits.
+However, these rockets will struggle against medium to heavy-sized tanks even with direct hits, so it is advised to use them against open-tops or light tanks.
+These rockets are also mounted near the wingtips, much like the gunpods, so aiming can be much more difficult compared to the bomb loadout.

 == Usage in battles ==
 <!-- ''Describe the tactics of playing in the aircraft, the features of using aircraft in a team and advice on tactics.
 Refrain from creating a "guide" - do not impose a single point of view, but instead, give the reader food for thought.
 Examine the most dangerous enemies and give recommendations on fighting them.
 If necessary, note the specifics of the game in different modes (AB, RB, SB).'' -->